Chairperson: Kati Tusinski Berg, Ph.D.

 |Diederich College of Communication Curriculum||12|

-Note: A minor is not required for this major.
+Note: No minor is required for this major.

 Marquette Core Curriculum (MCC)